michaelt/extensible-streaming/README.md

 then for sure you will use a right fold from the leaves in interpreting, and there is no hope of streaming.
 Where you are using functors that admit streaming, and comprehend the discipline of properly streaming program composition, it is generally a loss.
 (Similarly, I think there is no reason to use `Data.Sequence` and engage in elaborate construction of a `Seq` if you are proposing a strict left fold over the elements as they come.)
 In streaming program composition, especially with a transformer like `FreeT` `Stream` or `Coroutine`, one systematically avoids "re-traversing binds", and retaining references to items extracted, and accumulation in general.
 Everything must be destroyed as soon as it is created.

-Whatever the merits of those remarks, here is a silly test program exhibiting the prompt definition of a few effects, summing them together in a single `do` block and running them together:
+Whatever the merits of those remarks, here is a simple test program exhibiting the convenient definition of a few effects, summing them together in a single `do` block and running them together:

     {-# LANGUAGE GADTs #-}
     {-# LANGUAGE TypeFamilies #-}